YouTube Channels and web sites producing and promoting UFO hoaxes

 Strangeness Video – Varied faked material stolen from around the net, including the “Massachusetts UFO Releasing Orbs” hoax and the Michigan UFO hoax, both animated over still backgrounds.
 Plus alien attacks, shape-shifting Obama, blah, blah, blah.

-Streetcap1 – Created by UK resident George Orwell Smith, this hoaxer relies on misrepresentation of images primarily in video feeds from the International Space Station.
-There seems to be no lens flare, moonrise, or anomaly in the Solar and Heliospheric Observatory image that Streetcap1 won’t pounce on and present as evidence of an extraterrestrial visit.
+Streetcap1 – Created by Scotland resident George Graham (aka George Orwell Smith), this channel relies on gross misrepresentation of images, primarily in video feeds from the International Space Station.
+There seems to be no lens flare, moonrise, tiny ice particle, or anomaly in a Solar and Heliospheric Observatory image that Streetcap1 won’t pounce on and present as evidence of an extraterrestrial visit.
 Tabloids promoting Streetcap1’s videos will often attempt to beef up the story with an opinion from know-nothing Scott C. Waring, who will confirm any sighting as authentic in order to promote his name and web site.

 The Others – From the same person who created Matrix World Disclosure, and just as trashy.